The Ketogenic Diet is now the #1 searched diet in America.

 Charlie’s Father Jim then stumbles on an old reference to the ketogenic diet used at Johns Hopkins Hospital.
-He takes Charlie there to begin ketogenic diet therapy.
+He takes Charlie there to begin therapy.

 And… it works!
-Charlie’s symptoms disappear and he develops like a normal kid.
+Charlie’s symptoms disappear and he develops normally.

 His family was thrilled.
 But they had an important question...